MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsMeetingConfiguration.md

 ### -DesignateAsPresenter
 Indicates which users (besides the meeting organizer) are automatically designated as presenters when they join a meeting.
-Valid choices are: None; Company; and Everyone.
+Valid choices are: None; Company and Everyone.
 By default, DesignateAsPresenter is set to Company, meaning everyone in your organization will have presenter rights the moment they join a meeting.

 ```yaml